Frequently Asked Questions

 The NGC Registry is a community where collectors can showcase their coins and compete for the best sets.
 Registry participants can enter coins into US and World Competitive Sets or Custom Sets.

-You’ll find thousands of US and World set types, and it's easy to get started.
-Simply choose a set that interests you and enter your NGC-certified coins.
+You’ll find thousands of US and World categories, and it's easy to get started.
+Simply choose a category that interests you and enter your NGC-certified coins.
 Add photos and descriptions, define goals and see how your sets stack up against the competition.
 Prizes for the best Competitive and Custom Sets are awarded each year in January.
 Best of all, it's free!

 To help you decide how you'll like to participate, here are some frequently asked questions: